ymimouni/Autocomplete/README.md

 The builder server loads periodically the list of keywords from the database and builds a new trie (we can have more than one builder working in parallel on different ranges of the alphabet: a -> h and i ->p...).
 Once the trie is ready, it is made available for use through the Zookeeper, any new requests are directed to the new trie.

+For better durability, we store the serialized version of our tries in our database, in case of failure, these stored tries can be recovered and made available again.

+#### Implementation
+We can use Redis for our distributed cache, Cassandra for our distributed database and Kafka as a message broker.

 #### Metrics
 We can collect different metrics from the user and the system to assess whether we are successful or not with our
 design: